ursuscamp/noms/nom-01.md

 ## New Name

 After publishing a `0x00` name transaction, publish a `38300` kind Nostr event.
 The `d` tag for the event should be the lower case hex representation of the `NAMESPACE ID`.
 Additionally, there should be a `nom` tag with the `name` value as the parameter. `content` must be a JSON-serialized object of key/value pairs.
 These key/value pairs represent the records for the name.
-For example, `NPUB` might be the owner's Nostr npub, `EMAIL` might be the owner's email, etc. See `Appendix D` for some recommended key types.
+For example, `NPUB` might be the owner's Nostr npub, `EMAIL` might be the owner's email, etc.

 When the records need to be updated, the owner may just publish another name event with different records and it will be replaced.